ABOUT BAYVIEW YARDS

 - An environmentally sensitive and sound design that offers the latest in sustainable technology

-- A ‘Hidden Harvest’ orchard garden that will adorn the rooftop patio of the Innovation Centre
+- A ‘Hidden Harvest’ orchard garden that will adorn the courtyard of the Innovation Centre

 - Links with city bicycle paths, helping visitors to capitalize on the Innovation Centre’s proximity to the Ottawa River and National Capital Commission park space